engineforce/ImmutableAssign/README.md

 * I have added some options to freeze input and output using [deep-freeze](https://github.com/substack/deep-freeze), which can be used in development to make sure they don't change unintentionally by us or the 3rd party libraries.

-This library will leave your POJO objects completely untouched (except the optional deep-freeze), it does not wrap around nor add methods/properties to your POJO objects.
+This library will leave your POJO objects completely untouched (except the optional deep-freeze), it does not wrap around nor add any methods/properties to your POJO objects.

 This library works in JavaScript and it works really well with TypeScript, because of its [generic type argument inference](https://www.typescriptlang.org/docs/handbook/generics.html); and since you are working with POJO (not the wrapper objects), you can utilize the full power of TypeScript: IntelliSense, type checking and refactoring, etc.